cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/networks-and-protocols.md

 2. The server receives the request and queries its inventory database for the requested data - `SELECT * FROM inventory.products WHERE id=2311;`.
 3. The server forms a JSON response from the data, the document  - `{"products": [2311: {"name": "Raw Linseed Oil"}]}`.
 4. The server sends the document to the client, which is waiting for the response.
-5. The client reads the document, attempts to parse it as JSON, and stores the information in a local database - `INSERT INTO favourites (ext_id, name)
+5. The client reads the document, attempts to parse it as JSON, and stores the information in a local database - `INSERT INTO favorites (ext_id, name)
 VALUES (2311, "Raw Linseed Oil");`.

 <ExpansionPanel title="JavaScript Object Notation (JSON)">